hopsoft/rails_standards/README.md

     |-views
 ```

-Each module should be prefixed with the model name when appropriate.
+Each module should be prefixed with the model name when appropriate, followed by the name of the concern or behavior being implemented.

 #### Guidelines